TrebledJ/trebledj.github.io/content/posts/infosec/cpp-deserialization/2025-11-09-insecure-deserialization-and-confusion-attacks-in-cpp.md

   > — Extract from *Mending Wall* by Robert Frost
 ---

-Deserialization attacks have grown in popularity over the past decade, with major code execution flaws hitting giants such as [Microsoft Sharepoint](https://thehackernews.com/2025/07/hackers-exploit-sharepoint-zero-day.html?m=1)— even in 2025.
+Deserialization attacks have grown in popularity over the past decade, with major flaws hitting [tech giants](https://thehackernews.com/2025/07/hackers-exploit-sharepoint-zero-day.html) and [modern frameworks](https://react.dev/blog/2025/12/03/critical-security-vulnerability-in-react-server-components)— even in 2025.

 Late July, a question came to mind: "What if we took insecure deserialization and brought it to C++?"
 I’ve had fond memories using deserialization attacks to pop shells in CTFs, courses, and engagements, plus I enjoy tinkering with C++, so I decided to spend some personal time investigating this topic.
 Exploring this simple question resulted in a few late nights and an interesting— if not novel— subclass of bugs.

-This post presents my latest research, the potential impact, and an [advisory](#advisory) for those looking to patch.
-Along the way, we’ll explore proof-of-concepts, do a bit of root cause analysis, and touch on Rust.
+This post presents my latest research, in which we’ll explore proof-of-concepts, do a bit of root cause analysis, and touch on Rust.
+I've also shared an [advisory][advisory] for those looking to patch.

-I would not call myself a pwn expert, but I try my best to be accurate.
-Feel free to drop any corrections, suggestions, or insights in the [comments](#comments).
+[advisory]: /advisories/cpp-deserialization/

 {% image "assets/deserialization_party.jpg", "jw-60", "" %}

+(I would not call myself a pwn expert, so any corrections, suggestions, or insights are more than welcome.)

 ## tl;dr

 - **What**: Deserialization bugs were discovered across five C++ serialization libraries, potentially impacting downstream libraries and applications used across finance, science, IoT, and robotics.
 - **How**: These libraries feature serialization of shared pointers/references— objects can reference other objects within an archive.
 Due to insufficient runtime type checking, an attacker could force objects of different types to share the same memory, opening the door to type confusion and memory corruption primitives.
-- **A hidden subclass?** These aren’t your run-of-the-mill deserialization bugs common in .NET, PHP, or Java.
-We have little control over the type deserialized and have no means to automatically execute code.
-The attack path is very different, and more akin to binary exploitation.
 - **Impact**: Information disclosure, control flow hijacking, heap corruption; all potentially leading to arbitrary code execution.
 - **Who is impacted?** Conditions apply.
-For a detailed guide, you may wish to skip to the [advisory](#advisory).
+For a detailed guide, you may wish to skip to the [advisory][advisory].
+- **A hidden subclass of bugs?** These aren’t your run-of-the-mill deserialization bugs common in .NET, PHP, or Java.
+Here, we have little control over the type deserialized and have no means to automatically execute code.
+The attack path is very different, and more akin to binary exploitation.

 ## Insecure Deserialization Redux

 When discussing insecure deserialization attacks, we typically think of a number of things: dynamic reflection, gadgets, POP chains, sweet sweet RCE.

 But C++ only offers static reflection, and there is no automatic execution of untrusted data.
 Popular deserialization attacks won’t cut it; we need to rethink our approach in the context of a statically-typed, low-level language.
 What is a mechanism to exploit?
 What are our primitives?
-What are our gadgets?
 Can we still get that scrumptious RCE?

 In the world of binary exploitation, primitives and gadgets exist in a low-level form.
 Instead of file read or file write, we think in terms of memory read and memory write.
 Instead of class or method-level gadgets, we have assembly-level gadgets.

 As with other languages, we start by assuming the serialized payload is attacker-controllable.
-From here, the entire deserialization API is an attack surface.^[Interestingly, some researchers take the opposite approach by considering the *serialization* API an attack surface.
-Here, a successful attack scenario usually involves extreme preconditions of uninitialised data or type narrowing/widening issues which typically assume the developer doesn't read documentation, doesn’t properly test their code, or is actively sabotaging their software.
+From here, the deserialization API is an attack surface.^[Interestingly, some researchers take the opposite approach by considering the *serialization* API an attack surface.
+Here, a successful attack scenario usually involves rare preconditions of uninitialised data or type narrowing/widening issues which I guess would assume the developer doesn't read documentation, doesn’t properly test their code, or is actively sabotaging their software.
+It means an attacker needs to control the data prior to serialization.
 These are still scored as critical issues, to the chagrin of library authors.
 Examples are CVE-2020-11104, CVE-2020-11105 (Cereal), [CVE-2024-35326](https://github.com/yaml/libyaml/issues/302) (libyaml) (rejected).]
 Our attention then turns to finding the functions and conditions necessary for exploitation.

 ## Sharing is Caring